Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Formal setting

 Here we expand on the formal setting in which we seek to perform density estimation.

 \paragraph{Geometry}

-Let $\cM$ be an $m$-dimensional Riemannian submanifold of ambient space $\bbR^n$ where $m < n$.
+Let $\cM$ be an $m$-dimensional orientable\footnote{We focus on orientable manifolds because, as discussed in Section \ref{sec:expressivity}, manifolds with non-trivial normal bundles, which include non-orientable manifolds, cannot be modelled implicitly.
+This formal problem setting can be expanded to non-orientable submanifolds too, but requires a slightly different construction than is used in this section.} Riemannian submanifold of ambient space $\bbR^n$ where $m < n$.
 Formally this refers to the pair $(\cM, \mathbf{g})$, where $\cM \subseteq \bbR^n$ is a manifold and $\mathbf{g}$ is the Riemannian metric inherited from ambient Euclidean space.
 In other words, $\mathbf{g}$ is the restriction of the canonical Euclidean metric, which is characterized by the standard dot product between vectors, to vectors which are tangent to $\cM$.
 The metric $\mathbf{g}$, which is typically implied, captures the curvature information we would like to associate with $\cM$.

-A manifold's Riemannian metric gives rise to a unique differential form known as the Riemannian volume form $d\mu$, which allows for the integration of continuous, compactly supported, real-valued functions $h$ over the Riemannian manifold \cite{lee2013smooth}:
+A manifold's Riemannian metric gives rise to a unique differential form known as the Riemannian volume form $d\mu$, which allows for the integration of continuous, compactly supported, real-valued functions $h$ over the Riemannian manifold \citep{lee2012smooth}:

 \paragraph{Probability}

 Let $\{x_i\}$ be observed samples drawn from $P^*$, a probability measure supported on $\cM$.
 Since $\cM$ has a lower intrinsic dimension than $\bbR^n$, it is ``infinitely thin.''
 In other words, $P^*(\cM) = 1$ while the (Lebesgue) volume of $\cM$ is 0, meaning no probability density integrated over the ambient space can be used to represent $P^*$.
 Formally stated, $P^*$ is not absolutely continuous with respect to the Lebesgue measure on $\bbR^n$.